silverton-io/buz-docs/docs/inputs/honeypot/self-describing.md

 **🟢 Supported**

 ## Collection Method
-Honeypot listens on a configurable endpoint for incoming `POST` requests of `self describing` payloads, structured as:
+Buz listens on a configurable endpoint for incoming `POST` requests of `self describing` payloads, structured as:

 ```
 {